wc1207/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am an assistant professor in the Human Development and Quantitative Methods Division at the Graduate School of Education at the University of Pennsylvania.
-My research focuses on applications of statistical methods to improve the generalizability of study findings in education and the social sciences.
-I have also conducted research in experimental design that examines the effects
+My research primarily focuses on applications of statistical methods to improve the generalizability of study findings in education and the social sciences.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.